 This deception has made the exam a lot more difficult.
 Still, candidates have apparently been able to fortify themselves against AUD’s schemes in the last several quarters.
 The fact that AUD is making a run for the top spot is actually surprising.
 AUD is the only section to test at the Evaluation level of skill, which is the most difficult in the context of the CPA Exam.

 BEC’s pass rate story is the opposite of AUD’s.
 BEC seems to have been the hardest exam section from 2006 to 2011.
 Then, the exam change of 2011 positioned candidates for better BEC success.
 Ever since, BEC has stolen the show by sporting the top pass rate for 7 years straight.
 And things didn’t change in 20202 either, as BEC continued to reach new heights.
 However, BEC rates have been going down since 2020.
+(And remember – the CPA Discipline sections replaced the BEC section at the beginning of 2024.)

 As you can see, FAR’s pass rates have been a bit of a roller coaster.
 They have only been the highest for 2 of the past 15 years.
 After that, they firmly positioned FAR as one of the hardest, if not the hardest, exam sections for the past 5 years.
 When the exam experienced big changes, the FAR pass rate responded with big falls.
 While FAR’s pass rates have had their quarterly moments in the 50s, even jumps above 49% have been uncommon.

 As we’ve seen, some of the other pass rates have already skyrocketed beyond 50% this year.
 Yet FAR’s passing percentages are still stuck in the 40s as they have been for some time.
-With an overall average of just 45.30% in 2022 and the most candidate-centric exam changes of late already in place, the FAR pass rate seems destined to dwell below 50% indefinitely.
+With an overall average of just 42.12% in 2023 and the most candidate-centric exam changes of late already in place, the FAR pass rate seems destined to dwell below 50% indefinitely.

 Most everyone finds FAR to be the hardest CPA exam section.
 This is not because its questions are the most difficult, but because its scope is the broadest.
 Basically, FAR covers a lot of content, and you need more time to study for FAR than other exam sections.
-Candidates who don’t take FAR first but try to squeeze such an extensive amount of studying into their 18-month window may just run out of time and contribute to FAR’s low pass rates.
+Candidates who don’t take FAR first but try to squeeze such an extensive amount of studying into their 30-month window may just run out of time and contribute to FAR’s low pass rates.

 Furthermore, FAR features some tricky concepts, like bonds, pensions, and stockholder equity or governmental accounting.
 Candidates who don’t commit to mastering their weak areas but instead simply hope they won’t see that material on exam day are very likely to be disappointed.
 And, based on the pass rates, they are almost as likely to fail.